spectrocloud/librarium/docs/docs-content/vertex/system-management/ssl-certificate-management.md

 :::info

-You can swap out the external endpoint certificate at any time without affecting the system's functionality.
+You can swap out the external endpoint certificate at any time without affecting the system functionality.

 :::